 Once your veterinarian has set your pup’s vaccination schedule, be sure to stick to his or her recommendations.
 Not completing the vaccination series may result in incomplete immunization.

-It’s also important to remember that once administered, vaccinations are not a 100 percent guarantee that a puppy will not contract an infectious disease.
-There are a couple of reasons vaccinations might fail.
+It’s also important to remember that once administered, vaccinations are not a 100 percent guarantee that a puppy will not contract infectious diseases.
+There are a couple of reasons puppy vaccinations might fail.
 One is not allowing enough time to pass after a pup gets his shots and exposing him to a high-risk situation.
 It generally takes a few days for a vaccine to begin working effectively.
 Other reasons may include a puppy’s immune system is not functioning properly or that the vaccines were not correctly administered.

 Working closely with your veterinarian and getting your puppy’s shots on time can greatly lower the risk of a youngster getting sick.
 With the proper vaccinations, healthy diet and exercise your new puppy will be by your side for many years to come!